phyotkha/2800-202410-BBY13/README.md

     ├── signup.ejs              # EJS File for sign up page
     ├── startingPage.ejs        # EJS File for starting page
     └── userProfile.ejs         # EJS File for user profile page

+## 7. Credits, References, and Licenses
+BCIT: Patrick Guichon(Instructor), Charles Tapp (Instructor), Carly Orr(Instructor), Marco Ho(Instructor)
+References: openAI, w3Schools, BCIT's COMP2800 course notes/resources, BCIT's COMP2537 course notes/resources
+Licenses: syncfusion essential studio

+## 8. AI use
+We used openAI to help us with our chatBOT, essentially it is our chatBOT.
+Our initial plan was to have a trained LLM, but because of time constraints and other factors we had to go with plan B. openAI takes the user input, converts it into a mongoDB query for keywords, the query results are then fed through openAI with a prompt asking it to generate a natural language response based on these query results, if nothing matches it’ll respond with a default string.
+We also used AI to help us with some code debugging, as we had trouble converting and generating a proper response from our database that was a natural language instead of literal
+JSON objects.
+Limitations that happens with AI generated code is that they won't provide you what you want all the time, and you cannot just copy and paste their code.
+It is not an answer key for you you need to understand what it is that you need to code yourself.